 Once you are ready to launch, click “Launch” and move forward to the next step.

-You’ll be prompted to select a key pair.
+You’ll need to select a key pair.
 This is the key that will allow you access to your server.

 We will create a new key pair and give it a name, in this case “